ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 $$

 The canonical example motivating this distribution is similar to the example motivating the Chi-Squared distribution.
-Imagine that we have a single gaussian distribution with true mean $\mu$ and true standard deviation $\sigma$.
-We draw n points from that distribution, $x_1$, $x_2$, ..., $x_n$.

-From the above section we know:
+Imagine that we have a single gaussian distribution with true mean $\mu$ and true standard deviation $\sigma$ and we draw n points from that distribution, $x_1$, $x_2$, ..., $x_n$.
+From the above section, we know that:

 - The quantity $N\frac{\bar{x} - \mu}{\sigma}$ is gaussian distributed
 - The quantity $\sum{\frac{(x_i - \bar{x})^2}{\sigma^2}}$ is Chi-Square distributed with N-1 degrees-of-freedom
 - The distribution of these two quantities is independent

-Therefore, by the definition of the student's t distribution, we know that the following quantity is follows the student's t distribution:
+Therefore, by the definition of the student's t distribution, we know that the quantity:
 $$
 t = \frac{\frac{\bar{x} - \mu}{\sigma/\sqrt{N}}}{\sqrt{\sum{\frac{(x_i - \bar{x})^2}{\sigma^2}}/(N-1)}}
 $$

+follows the student's t distribution.
 We can then define the sample variance as

 $$
 s^2 = \frac{1}{n-1} \sum (x_i - \bar{x})^2